digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/settlement/intermediated.rst

 To convert the settlement steps S1 and S2 into routed steps, we engage a route provider.
 The provider suggests preferable routes to the Central Bank for each client.
-During the "Discover" action, where each step is transformed into a sequence of routed steps
+During the "Discover" action, each step is transformed into a sequence of routed steps

 * S1 -> (T1)
 * S2 -> (D, T2, C)